 Consumer Expectations in a Post-Pandemic World

-There is one question on executives and individuals’ minds alike right now, and that is, “what will consumer expectations be in a post-pandemic world?”
+There is one question on executives’ and individuals’ minds alike right now, and that is, “what will consumer expectations be in a post-pandemic world?”
 There’s no doubt that businesses have felt the blow of COVID-19 both collectively and independently, where industry’s responses to coronavirus have either risen or fallen to meet the needs of their customers.
-In a world where 52% of consumers are trying to implement social distancing, this anticipation of if and how businesses will meet consumer expectations in a social distancing society is still unknown, with outcomes mostly dependent on a variable of factors.
+In a world where consumers are trying to implement social distancing, this anticipation of if and how businesses will meet consumer expectations in a social distancing society is still unknown, with outcomes mostly dependent on a variable of factors.
 There is a reason for executives to feel optimistic for improved market conditions and to continue marketing efforts as they experience growth compared to March and April when COVID-19 disruptions were at their peak.

-So how does this new optimism intersect with consumer expectations, attitudes and purchasing habits that are likely to remain post-pandemic?
+So how does this new optimism intersect with consumer expectations, attitudes, and purchasing habits that are likely to remain post-pandemic?
 Where traditionally, expectations grow and evolve, with incremental changes put in place as new business needs arise, coronavirus has exponentially accelerated this process and, with it, consumer expectations.
-We’ve entered a new economic world that we have no playbook for and the outcomes reflecting what we now value and how and where we shop and work.
+We’ve entered a new economic world that we have no playbook for and the outcomes reflect what we now value and how and where we shop and work.

-This year has most notably changed consumers’ expectations in healthcare, academics and technology products and services.
+This year has most notably changed consumers’ expectations in healthcare, academics, and technology products and services.
 In our post-pandemic world, where the customer journey has dramatically shifted, businesses should rise to meet these expectations through digital marketing to not only survive but thrive.

 Increased Need for Virtual Healthcare Options